APAC hires highly skilled instructors to offer the best training possible for participants.

 Dr. Mirivel has delivered hundreds of keynotes, training, and workshops on how to communicate effectively.
 His writing has been featured in FastCompany, CEOMagazine, HRMorning, ChiefExecutive, and more.
 He is a TEDx speaker whose mission is to inspire individuals and groups to communicate more positively at work and at home.
 In 2022, he founded the Positive Communication Network.
 For more information and resources, please visit julienmirivel.com.

-Roy served as a member of the Arkansas House of Representatives from 2005 through 2011.
-Subsequent to his legislative service he worked as Deputy Director of Governmental Affairs for Secretary of State Mark Martin in 2011-2012.
+Roy Ragland is a contract lobbyist.
+Ragland previously served as State Representative for District 90 in Arkansas from 2005 through 2011.
+Subsequent to his legislative service he worked as Deputy Director of Governmental Affairs for Secretary of State Mark Martin from 2011 until December, 2012.
 He began his career on the House staff in December, 2012 as Director of Member Services.
-In 2016 he became Deputy Chief of Staff and in 2017 Chief of Staff.
+In 2016 he became Deputy Chief of Staff and in 2017 he became Chief of Staff for Speaker Jeremy Gillam.
+Ragland continued to serve as Chief of Staff under Speaker Matthew Shepherd until his retirement in July, 2024.

-Roy graduated Magna Cum Laude from the University of Arkansas Little Rock in August 2018 with a Bachelor of Arts in Political Science and a Minor in History.
-He is currently pursuing his Master’s Degree in Public Administration at UA Little Rock.
+Roy graduated Magna Cum Laude from the University of Arkansas, Little Rock with Bachelor of Arts in Political Science and a Minor in History.
+He earned his Master’s Degree in Public Administration from UA-Little Rock.

-Dr. Derek Slagle is the Director of the University of Arkansas Little Rock (UALR) School of Public Affairs (SPA); tenured Associate Professor of Public Administration; and Director of the UALR Survey Research Center.
-He is an Arkansas Governor-appointed Commissioner (2019-2022; 2023-2025) for the Governor’s Advisory Commission on National Public Service & Volunteerism and has administrative/ fiduciary oversight for Arkansas’ Service (e.g., AmeriCorps) and Volunteerism priorities.
+Dr. Derek Slagle is the Director of the University of Arkansas at Little Rock (UA Little Rock) School of Public Affairs and a tenured Associate Professor of Public Administration.
+His public service leadership includes serving as an Arkansas Governor–appointed Commissioner (2019–2022; 2023–2025) on the Governor’s Advisory Commission on National Public Service & Volunteerism, where he provides administrative and fiduciary oversight for Arkansas’s service and volunteerism priorities, including AmeriCorps.

-Dr. Slagle is also a fine-art film photographer and was a 2023 Catalyze Grant Recipient from the Mid-America Arts Alliance.
-His photographic work is focused on environmental conservation practices and has been exhibited and published broadly.
+Dr. Slagle is also a fine-art film photographer.
+He was named a 2023 Catalyze Grant Recipient by the Mid-America Arts Alliance.
+His photography focuses on environmental conservation practices and has been featured in exhibitions and publications across the country.

 Dr. Christy Standerfer earned a Ph.D. in Communication from the University of Colorado and served as a faculty member at the University of Arkansas Clinton School of Public Service (UACS) for twelve years.
 For three years she was UACS’s Faculty Director of the Office of Community Engagement.
 She retired from UACS in July 2019 and was granted Emerita status.